Rolodophone/nea/report/report.md

 ## Objectives (~1 page)

+### A-level Standard Objectives

+1. The game should open with a main menu with buttons and an animation loop of Jane
+	1. The "play" button should start the game
+	2. The "tutorial" button should start the tutorial
+	3. The "settings" button should display the settings
+	4. The "credits" button should display the credits
+	5. The settings and menu screens should have a button to go back to the main menu
+	6. In the main menu, to the right of Jane, there should be a display screen (i.e. in the intelligence headquarters, Jane is near a large screen.
+It is imagined that there are many of these screens throughout the building which are used to communicate messages to everyone)
+	7. The buttons should be displayed on the screen
+	8. The highscore should also be displayed on this screen
+	9. Jane should appear to be spying undercover before she is found out (before the game starts)
+2. The game should have appropriate UI
+	1. There should be the score displayed in the top left corner
+	2. There should be a pause button next to the score
+	3. Pressing the pause button pauses the game logic and animation
+	4. Pressing the pause button displays a popup
+	4. The popup indicates that the game is paused
+	5. The popup includes a button to resume the game
+	6. The popup includes a button to return to the main menu
+	7. The resume button resumes game logic and animation and closes the popup
+	8. The main menu button discards the user's progress in the game and returns to the main menu, without saving the score
+3. The game movement controls should work as expected
+	1. Pressing down the left/A button will move Jane to the left at a constant speed until the button is released
+	2. Pressing down the right/D button will move Jane to the right at a constant speed until the button is released
+	3. Tapping the up/W button should make Jane jump up and either left or right, whichever direction she most recently travelled in
+	4. Tapping the up/W button while Jane is in the air should have no effect
+	5. Tapping the down/S button while Jane is on the ground level or the upper level should make her do a forward roll and then get back up
+	6. Holding down the down/S button while Jane is on the upper level should make Jane drop down from the upper level
+	7. Holding down the down/S button while Jane is on the ground level should have no effect
+	8. Tapping the up/W button while near the foot of a staircase should put Jane on the first step instead of making her jump
+	9. Tapping the down/S button while near the top of a staircase should put Jane on the top step instead of making her roll
+	9. Pressing the left/A button while on a staircase that goes from right to left should make Jane climb the staircase
+	10. Pressing the left/A button while on a staircase that goes from left to right should make Jane go down the staircase
+	10. Pressing the right/D button while on a staircase that goes from right to left should make Jane go down the staircase
+	11. Pressing the right/D button while on a staircase that goes from left to right should make Jane climb the staircase
+	12. When reaching the top of a staircase, Jane should continue moving horizontally in the same direction as the staircase, until the left/A or right/D button is released
+	13. Pressing the up/W button while on a staircase should make Jane jump up and either left or right, whichever direction she most recently travelled in
+	14. Tapping the down/S button while on a staircase should have no effect
+	15. Holding down the down/S button while on a staircase should make Jane drop from the staircase
+	13. Holding the up/W button while near the bottom of ladder should put Jane on the first rung instead of jumping
+	14. Holding the down/S button while near the top of a ladder should put Jane on the last rung instead of making her drop down
+	15. Pressing the up/W button while on a ladder should make Jane climb up the ladder
+	16. Pressing the down/S button while on a ladder should make Jane climb down the ladder
+	17. When Jane reaches the top or bottom of a ladder, she should not roll or jump, despite the up/W or down/S button being pressed
+	18. Tapping the left/A button or right/D button while on a ladder should have no effect
+	18. Holding down the left/A or right/D button while on a ladder should make Jane drop off the ladder
+	19. Holding down the up/W button while near a large crate should make Jane climb on top of the crate
+	21. Holding down the up/W button while Jane is in the air just below the upper level (for example, she jumped from a crate or staircase) should make Jane climb on onto the upper level
+	22. When Jane is standing on a crate the controls are as if she is on the upper level, so she can move left and right, jump, roll and drop down
+	23. When Jane goes past the end of the crate (either by moving left or right or by rolling), she drops down
+	19. Pressing more than 1 of the buttons on the left-hand side simultaneously should have no effect
+4. The game physics should work as expected
+	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased by an amount that is proportional to the distance dropped
+5. The game combat controls should work like this
+6. There should be enemies
+7. There should be a game over popup

+### Extension Objectives

+1. Pressing the "play" button should transition seamlessly into the game
+	1. There should be a short animation where a picture of Jane Pond will appear on the screen, along with the flashing words, "Impostor detected"
+	2. Jane should then start running towards the right
+	3. The camera should zoom out and the game UI (i.e. the score and pause button) should appear

 ## Execution (~1 page)

 TODO discuss critical path, my approach to developing a solution, and where I'll get assets from

+The critical path for my game (the crucial steps that are most important to get done) are:

+1.

 # Documented Design